The Structure and Dynamics of Massive High-$z$ Cosmic-Web Filaments: Three Radial Zones in Filament Cross-Sections: Dynamical Equilibrium

 The quadrupolar vortex structure is a generic feature of filament dynamics in our simulation, not unique to slice 2.
-In \fig{vorticity} (left), we show a stacked projection map of $\omega_z$, the component of the vorticity parallel to the filament axis.
-In each slice, we compute the mass-weighted average value of $\omega_z$ along the line-of-sight, and weight this by $v_{\rm circ}(r_{\rm shock})/r_{\rm shock}$ prior to stacking, where $v_{\rm circ}(r)=\sqrt{2G\Lambda_{\rm tot}(r)}=\sqrt{2}v_{\rm vir}$ is the circular velocity of the cylindrical filament.
+In \fig{vorticity} (left), we show a stacked projection map of $\omega_z$, the vorticity component parallel to the filament axis.
+In each slice, we compute the mass-weighted average value of $\omega_z$ along the line-of-sight, and weigh this by $v_{\rm circ}(r_{\rm shock})/r_{\rm shock}$ prior to stacking, where $v_{\rm circ}(r)=\sqrt{2G\Lambda_{\rm tot}(r)}=\sqrt{2}v_{\rm vir}$ is the circular velocity of the cylindrical filament.
 Despite slice-to-slice variation in the detailed velocity field and in the location and strength of the four vortices, the stacked projection nicely recovers the quadrupolar structure, with the vorticity being primarily positive (negative) in the upper-right and lower-left (upper-left and lower-right) quadrants\footnote{Note that while all of our previous analysis was symmetric under the transformation $z\rightarrow -z$, not so $\omega_z$.
-While the vorticity in each slice located in the same filament has the same orientation, we take care to orient the three different filaments (see \fig{slices}) such that $\omega_z$ is mostly positive (negative) in the first and third (second and fourth) quadrants prior to stacking.}.
+Although the vorticity in each slice located in the same filament has the same orientation, we take care to orient the three different filaments (see \fig{slices}) such that $\omega_z$ is mostly positive (negative) in the first and third (second and fourth) quadrants prior to stacking.}.

-In the right-hand panel of \fig{vorticity}, we address the fraction of the vorticity aligned with the filament axis.
+In the right-hand panel of \fig{vorticity}, we address the fraction of vorticity aligned with the filament axis.
 For each slice, we compute the mass-weighted average of both $\omega_{z}^2$ and $\omega_{\rm tot}^2=(\omega_x^2+\omega_y^2+\omega_z^2)$ at each radius $r$, and take the square-root of their ratio.
 We then present the mean and standard deviation of this ratio among the ten slices.
-If the vorticity was randomly oriented, this ratio would be $\sim 0.5$, which is the average of ${\rm cos}(\theta)$ uniformly distributed between $0$ and $1$.
-Instead, the typical ratio is $\gsim 0.6$ within the shock and increases slightly towards smaller radii, displaying a preference for the vorticity to be aligned with the filament axis.
-This is broadly consistent with the results of \citet{Laigle.etal.15} who found a preference for the filament vorticity to be aligned with its axis, with an excess probability of $\sim 20\%$ to have an angle less than $60^{\circ}$, corresponding to a cosine greater than $0.5$.
+If the vorticity were randomly oriented, this ratio would be $\sim 0.5$, which is the average of ${\rm cos}(\theta)$ uniformly distributed between $0$ and $1$.
+Instead, the typical ratio is $\gsim 0.6$ within the shock and increases slightly toward smaller radii, displaying a preference for the vorticity to align with the filament axis.
+This is broadly consistent with the results of \citet{Laigle.etal.15} who found a preference for the filament vorticity to align with its axis, with an excess probability of $\sim 20\%$ having an angle less than $60^{\circ}$, corresponding to a cosine greater than $0.5$.